 All Skill No Luck is a part of our tactical alliance!
 If you’re gonna buy some of their gear, rally up with us first so we can save you some money.

-The California Combat Hoodie is built by Aaron Russel of Oceanside-based All Skill No Luck, in a design collaboration with Nathan Murr.
+The California Combat Hoodie (or whatever you want to call it) built by Aaron Russel of Oceanside-based All Skill No Luck, in a design collaboration with Nathan Murr.
 Russel is a former resident of the Camp Pendleton Home for Bloodthirsty Boys; Murr shares a similar background and is the creator of the Gripstop (among a plenitude of other things).
-The pullovers are sewn from fabric assembled in alley-front shops in Mexico then driven to the border for handoff; that’s why they’re only able to release small batches at a time.
+The pullovers are sewn from fabric assembled in alley-front shops in Mexico then driven to the border for handoff; that’s why at first they were only able to release small batches at a time.

 “What initially started out as a sort of fun, one-off project just for the sake of doing it, quickly turned into a legitimate product because of the overwhelming interest and support we received,” says Murr, who piqued a lot of interest at SHOT Show 2018 with his prototype.
 “When that many people surprised me, with such overwhelming enthusiasm for a modernized Baja hoodie…there was only one company I could think of that could pull this off with quality and style.
 I cold-called Aaron Russel at ASNL and asked if he was interested.
 Aaron laughed and said that he was working on his own version and that I had beat him to the punch!
 That wasn’t true, as Aaron had thought of a lot of the great concepts that we rolled into the final design.”

 The collaboration started, but the hard part proved to be finding the proper material.
 There are only a handful of companies that produce the traditional fabric called “Jerga” Baja type garments are made from, and after months of extensively searching, All Skill No Luck located a manufacturer.